canisminor1990/canisminor-colors/src/ScaleGenerator/index.md

 # scaleGenerator

-a tool to generate color scale
+A util tool to generate color scale

 ## How to use